 Everyone loved me!
 They wanted me to play Paul McCartney’s

 “Let It Be” in the school rock band.
-Little did they know Romeo and Juliet is (She cups her hand to her mouth and whispers so no one else will hear) the only thing that I do know!
+Little did they know “Romeo and Juliet” is (She cups her hand to her mouth and whispers so no one else will hear) the only thing that I do know!
 Fooled them, fooled them!
 But I wouldn’t tell them so.
 (She smirks) I'll just let them think that I am great, that I can play any 'ole thing.
-What they don't know won't hurt them as long as I look good and they think that I'm okay.
-(She again turns to play a few more bars
+What they don't know won't hurt them as long as I look good, and they think that I'm okay.

 I have just fallen in love with my brother’s best friend,